mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Tenacity**

 Tenacity keeps a character going when she wants to give up, or enables her to control her habits and emotions.
 Tenacity determines whether or not a character is going to take charge of her life.
-A charac- ter with low Tenacity might defer to other people when big decisions are being made, for example.
-A high-Tenacity character is more as- sured and possesses a never-say-die streak.
+A character with low Tenacity might defer to other people when big decisions are being made, for example.
+A high-Tenacity character is more assured and possesses a never-say-die streak.
 Such characters go down to the monowire because that’s exactly the fragging point.
 Tenacity also represents a character’s cool under fire, her ability to resist intimida- tion and manipulation, and her resolve to stick to her guns when the pressure is on.

-**Social**
+**Intuition**

+Intuition is your gut instinct, your sudden inspiration, your flash of insight that doesn’t seem to make any sense but still works.
+Intuition helps characters react to danger, perceive threats, and resist some magic threats.

+**Savvy**

-Social is a nebulous STATS.
-More than just looks, Social represents a character’s personal aura, self-image, ego, willingness to find out what people want and give it to them, and ability to recognize what she can and can’t get out of people.
-A whiny demeanor, a me-first attitude, or an inability to read Stamina language or subtle hints are just a few traits that can give a character low Social.
-A character with high Social might simply enjoy entertaining others, may excel at making friends and/or manipulating people, or may be all flash and fun with whomever it is today.
-A high-Social character might deliver jokes at the right moment, have a sexy way of carrying herself, or com- mand respect because her timing is always impeccable.
+Savvy is a nebulous STATIS.
+More than just looks, Savvy represents a character’s personal aura, self-image, ego, willingness to find out what people want and give it to them, and ability to recognize what she can and can’t get out of people.
+A whiny demeanor, a me-first attitude, or an inability to read Stamina language or subtle hints are just a few traits that can give a character low Savvy.
+A character with high Savvy might simply enjoy entertaining others, may excel at making friends and/or manipulating people, or may be all flash and fun with whomever it is today.
+A high-Savvy character might deliver jokes at the right moment, have a sexy way of carrying herself, or com- mand respect because her timing is always impeccable.

 ---